 .
 It's very light.

-This happens because they do not put their tongue in front of their teeth.
+This happens because they do not put their tongues in front of their teeth.

-English speakers bite their tongues a whole lot, and not just in the form of the expression, but when they talk they put their tongue all over in their mouth.
+English speakers bite their tongues a whole lot, and not just in the form of the expression, but when they talk they put their tongues all over in their mouths.

 with your teeth clenched.

-Well that's how Latin Americans will usually speak keeping their tongue back behind their teeth.
+Well that's how Latin Americans will usually speak, keeping their tongues back behind their teeth.
 So saying the "D"

 like a "TH"